 little money for

-the car had been his daughter's car and it over-heated.
+the car had belonged to his daughter and it over-heated.
 I pulled

 the head off and found it was cracked and warped.
 After

-rebuilt head (plus a few minor things to freshen
+rebuilt head (plus a few things to freshen

 it up, like a new engine harness, vacuum hoses and such), it

 great daily driver

 2003.
 I gave the DL

 to my son when he turned 16.
 He kept it for a while and did some

 of his own, like the 16 inch wheels.
 After a few years, he bought a new car